Skip to Content

 Including artichokes in your diet can enhance flavor and provide essential nutrients.
 Enjoy them steamed, grilled, or in dips for a delicious experience.
 The savory taste and health benefits of artichokes make them a valuable addition to any diet.

-51. Barley
+Barley

-52. Cabbage
+Cabbage

 Cabbage, a cruciferous vegetable, is celebrated for its health-boosting properties.
 Rich in vitamins C and K, it supports immune health and promotes strong bones.
 Cabbage is also known for its antioxidant properties, reducing inflammation.

 Including cabbage in your diet can enhance flavor and provide essential nutrients.
-Eat it raw, in salads, or cooked in various dishes.
+Enjoy it raw, in salads, or cooked in various dishes.
 The crunchy texture and health benefits of cabbage make it a valuable addition to any meal.

-53. Pistachios
+Pistachios